Nakzz/System-event-handler/README.md

 Usage: ` sendsig  <signal type> <pid> `

 ### Description
 The sendsig command can be utilized to send different signal codes to any assigned PID.
-You can

-Linux supports the following signals.
+Linux supports the [following signals](https://www.man7.org/linux/man-pages/man7/signal.7.html).
-[ ] This program should be im

 The options are as follows: